sanukag/ai-maintenance-assistant/docs/embeddings-and-vector-search.md

 AMA_EMBEDDING_PROVIDER=none
 ```

-Enabling OpenAI embedding sends normalised chunk text and semantic search
+Enabling OpenAI embedding sends normalised chunk text, populated equipment
-queries to the OpenAI API.
-It does not upload the original document file.
+metadata prefixes and semantic search queries to the OpenAI API.
+Selected query
+filters are included in the query embedding.
+It does not upload the original
+document file.
 Original files, document metadata, chunks and returned vectors remain in the
 configured local data directory.